stevetarver/stevetarver.github.io/_posts/2018-01-22-k8s-migration-prioritization.md

 If using Prometheus, the second step is to deploy the metrics collection facility.
 You should start small, with a simple helm chart deployment, that simply collects and durably stores the metrics.
 This will provide a base to experiment with; dashboarding and alerting are built in, but significant enough effort to warrant their own steps.
 It also provides a great set of Kubernetes cluster dashboards allowing you to monitor and identify problems with the cluster.
 You should allocate some time to understand the dashboards and reported metrics.
 Until we did this, we had no idea that one service was rescheduled hundreds of times a day.

 When creating this deployment, ensure that it is easily extensible.
 You will likely have a few Prometheus deployments, that may foll up to a federated server.

-### Durable logging

-The first stage of logging was to simply standardize and log to stdout.
-Durable logging sends log records to an aggregator: a managed service like [logly](https://www.loggly.com/) or [Splunk](https://www.splunk.com/), an existing aggregator, or a new dedicated facility like [graylog](https://www.graylog.org/) or [Elastic Stack](https://www.elastic.co/products).

-Each of these facilities provide robust search through all log records and durability beyond what a reschedulable microservice can promise.
-With this facility, you can effectively remediate issues, compare successful to unsuccessful requests, create dashboards to start understanding request load and how call duration varies with load, etc.

-This milestone is the first point you should consider letting other services into the cluster.
-Operational chores are still a bit rough, but you can manage if the load is low and the pressure high.

 ### Monitoring dashboards